GunaPalanivel/Guna_Resume/README.md

 The resume is divided into two main sections:

-1. **🎓 Left Column**: Contains details about my education, links to my professional profiles, personal projects, and a list of my skills.
+1. **🎓 Left Column**: Contains details about my education, links to my professional profiles, Mini projects, and a list of my skills.
 2. **💼 Right Column**: Contains my work experience, courses and training, and significant projects.

 ## 🌟 Features